marvyyyn/ResolumeUSBMidiBuzzer/README.md

 ## Enjoy!
 <img src="https://github.com/marvyyyn/ResolumeUSBMidiBuzzer/raw/master/fun.gif" width="250">

-Please consider to buy me a [coffee](https://www.buymeacoffee.com/marvyn).
+If this project is usefull for you, please consider to buy me a [coffee](https://www.buymeacoffee.com/marvyn).

 ## Disclaimer
 Use on your own risk!